jasonrundell/sassyswine/README.md

 ## Roadmap

-Projected roadmap for Sassy Swine and it's subsets builds:
+Projected road map for Sassy Swine:

-* File uploads, gipping, and hashing for Amazon S3
+* Better Documentation on first-time setup of Node, Roby, SASS, etc on Windows
-* Documentation
+* File uploads, gzip compression, and hashing for Amazon S3

 ## License